Borgaard/jsd5-homework/README.md

 JavaScript Development Homework Repository
 =============================

-This is the repository where you'll submit your homework.
+> Office hours:<br>
+Tuesdays & Thursdays from 5:30-6:30, located in classroom 7 or in the workspace (fire escape/lounge) just outside the classroom.

 How To Use This Repo
 -----------------------

+This is the repository where you'll submit your homework.
 Follow these directions closely to switch over to this repository.

 1. Fork this repository.